sitomani/4champ/docs/appstore_removal.md

 release pause there's some OS updates for me to catch up with, and I also plan to do somewhat major rewrite in Swift before uploading the app sources.
 You can follow the [index](index.md) page for updates as I proceed with these actions.

+## Footnote 2020

+Looks like I'm pretty close to having the cake and eating it.
+Thanks to the really nice folks at Amiga Music Preservation, I've got a written license agreement to download modules from AMP database to play back in 4champ app.
+The app is now in Testflight Beta, and the full source code is also released here at GitHub - all systems go!